-Remote farm accessory building means a farm accessory building, which because of its function requires a location remote from the principal homestead and farm buildings.
+Remote farm accessory building means a farm accessory building, which because of its function or access requirements requires a location remote from the principal homestead and farm buildings.

 Homestead means a residential unit providing the principal permanent residential accommodation for an owner and/or manager of a property.